mozilla/frost/README.md

 an AWS resource ID), exception expiration day (as YYYY-MM-DD), and exception reason.

+You can prefix the test ID with a `*` to enable substring matching.

 The config file looks like (available in `./exemptions.conf.example`):

 ```